WeeBankie/hello-world/README.md

 # hello-world
 Repository for the Hello-World project.

-I wil use this project to hold a copy of my Jupyter notebooks.
+I will use this project to hold a copy of my Jupyter notebooks.

 	plotting.ipynb
 	lambda-functions.ipynb